Dawson Sutton

 Dawson Sutton Bio

-Dawson Sutton is an American professional stock car racing driver born on January 28, 2006.
-He currently competes full-time in the NASCAR Craftsman Truck Series, driving the No. 26 Chevrolet Silverado RST for Rackley W.A.R.
-Sutton began his racing career in 2022 and quickly established himself as a rising talent in stock car racing.
+Dawson Sutton (born January 28, 2006) is an American professional stock car racing driver from Lebanon, Tennessee.
+He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 26 Chevrolet Silverado RST for Rackley W.A.R.
+A young talent in the national NASCAR ranks, Sutton began his racing journey in 2022 and has since built a résumé that includes regional titles and marquee late model victories.
+He is recognized for winning the All American 400 and the Glass City 200 in 2025, two of the most respected events in short-track and late model racing.

 Early Life and Background